Anlev Achieves New Milestones For Global Expansion

-HONG KONG SAR – Media OutReach - 18 October 2023 – Analogue Holdings Limited (“Analogue” or the“Company”, together with its subsidiaries, collectively the“Group”) (stock code: 1977), a leading electrical and mechanical (“E&M”) engineering service provider in Hong Kong, is pleased to announce its global brand of lifts, escalators and moving walkways, Anlev Elevator Group (“Anlev”), has completed the acquisition of two lift companies in the United Kingdom, achieving another milestone in its strategy to go global.
+HONG KONG, Oct 18, 2023 - (ACN Newswire) - Analogue Holdings Limited ("Analogue" or the "Company", together with its subsidiaries, collectively the "Group") (stock code: 1977), a leading electrical and mechanical ("E&M") engineering service provider in Hong Kong, is pleased to announce its global brand of lifts, escalators and moving walkways, Anlev Elevator Group ("Anlev"), has completed the acquisition of two lift companies in the United Kingdom, achieving another milestone in its strategy to go global.

 To further its global expansion strategy, Anlev has recently completed two acquisitions in the UK market.
 Anlev now owns 51% of JCW Lifts Limited ("JCW") and 100% of Precision Lift Services Limited ("Precision"), both successful lift businesses in the UK.
 JCW is based in Yorkshire with focus in London, Manchester, Leeds and other major cities, and a reputation for its skills to install all types of high-rise passenger and goods lifts.
 Based in Essex, Precision sells and modernises all types of lifts with repair, routine and comprehensive services across the South East England.